Moraine Lake Parking: Changes You Need To Know

 When Is The “Quietest Time” To Visit Moraine Lake?

 The quietest time is in quotations, as Moraine Lake doesn’t really have an off-season.
-As it’s only open for four months out of the year, the demand to see the lake remains very high.
+As it’s only open for four full months out of the year, the demand to see the lake remains very high.
 Still, there are two main periods that are significantly quieter than peak summer.

 This is when Moraine Lake Rd first opens in early June before most of the park’s visitors arrive.
 Or right after larch season in early October before Moraine Lake Rd closes for the season.